edbar42/fosk/README.md

 # FOSK
 FOSK (Free and Open Source Knowledge) is a collection of tech-related books and webpages that are free to read.

 This project was born out of my necessity to find good study material for my self-taught journey.
 I hope this helps you on yours.

 Topics are listed in alphabetical order.
-Topics' content is listed in the order which they were added.
+Topics' contents are listed in the order which they were added.
 ## Algorithms & Data Structures
   * [Algorithms Design (in C)](https://www.ime.usp.br/~pf/algorithms/)
 ## Bash